CasparSteinebach/CasparSteinebach/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on backend webdevelopment
+- 🌱 I’m currently learning all the secrets that nodejs and react have in store for me
+- 📫 How to reach me: my website is reachable through your browser at www.casparsteinebach.nl
+- ⚡ Fun fact: I have a bachelor degree in Archaeology which makes me an Archeaologist 🥷🏼
 <!--
 **CasparSteinebach/CasparSteinebach** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.